mautic/user-documentation/docs/contacts/manage_contacts.rst

 .. important::

     Make sure in your App, that the ``HTTP`` request is using a cookie - if possible, re-use the cookie from the ``mautic.addcontact`` POST request prior - **and** that you reuse this cookie from one request to the next.
 This is how Mautic - and other tracking software - knows that it's really the same Contact.
-If you can't do this, you may run into the - unlikely but possible - case where you have multiple Contacts from the same IP address and Mautic will merge them all into a single Contact, as it can't tell who is who without a cookie.
+If you can't do this, you may run into the - unlikely but possible - case where you have multiple Contacts from the same IP address and Mautic merges them all into a single Contact, as it can't tell who is who without a cookie.

 .. vale off